Public Policy and Public Administration

 PPPA 8190.
 Philosophical Foundations of Policy and Administrative Research.
 3 Credits.

 Philosophy of science as applied to research in public policy and public administration.
-Topics include the nature and current problems of epistemology, development and role of theories, and relationships among theory, methodology, and empirical data.
+The nature of and current problems related to epistemology, development and role of theories, and relationships among theory, methodology, and empirical data.
+Credit for this course may be applied toward the dissertation credit requirement.
+Restricted to public policy and administration doctoral candidates who have taken and passed the qualifying examination and completed all required course work in a policy or public administration field.

 PPPA 8191.
 Dissertation Workshop.
 3 Credits.